tarantool/doc/doc/tooling/tcm/tcm_ui_overview.rst

 Slab allocation may vary between Tarantool instances within the same replica set due to:

-- Runs in a separate process
+- runs in a separate process
-- Allocates memory independently
+- allocates memory independently
-- May receive different workloads or query patterns
+- may receive different workloads or query patterns

 Slab allocator tuning
 ^^^^^^^^^^^^^^^^^^^^^